SageSELab/Avgust/README.md

 # Avgust
-This repo holds our code and info for the Avgust project.
+This repo holds our code and info for the Avgust project submitted to ESEC/FSE 2022.